 Muwatin strives to provide the space for intellectual inquiries on fundamental issues that concern the Palestinian people as we work collectively towards deconstructing colonialism and hegemony and constructing our national liberation.

-Muwatin Institute consists of several elements including teaching, research, continuing education, community outreach, and an information centre on democracy and human rights which involves constant public engagement including regular publishing, archiving audio- visual materials on the institute’s website.
+The Muwatin Institute consists of several elements including teaching, research, continuing education, community outreach, and an information centre on democracy and human rights, which involves constant public engagement including regular publishing, archiving audio- visual materials on the institute’s website.

-The Institute is a centre of information both virtually through the website and physically in the form of a library of secondary and primary source material.
-The Institute is also a centre of on-going activities through the work of various other hosted initiatives including the Karama Initiative and the Idea Factory.
+The Institute is also a centre of on-going activities through the work of various other hosted initiatives including the Karamah Initiative and the Idea Factory.

 Muwatin Institute works to explore the definitions of democratic systems and human rights in all its inherent complications and paradoxes.
 Through this work, the Institute will further our collective understanding of democracy and human rights both in its local context and through a vigorous engagement with the international discussion around these key issues both practically and theoretically - including, of course, the vital critical approach to both democracy and human rights and their histories.